GenomiqueENS/toulligQC/README.md

   * a set of graphs providing quality, length information and read counts for each barcode
 <br>

-* A report.data log file containing :
+* A report.data log file containing (the path of this file can be defined using `--data-report-path` command line option ):

   * information about ToulligQC execution
   * environment variables